 All raw oysters deserve a perfect wine companion, one that is white and light.
 To bring out the mineral qualities in East Coast oysters, choose a wine with similar attributes.
 Chablis fits the bill.
 Interestingly, the soil in the Chablis region of France actually contains fossilized oyster shells.
 Another great match for an East Coast oyster is Sancerre.
-These unoaked Sauvignon Blanc wines from France’s Loire Valley are a product of the region’s chalky soils, which provide the wine’s famed mineral qualities.
+These unoaked Sauvignon Blanc wines are from France’s Loire Valley.
+They are a product of the region’s chalky soils, which provide the wine’s famed mineral qualities.
 An unoaked, steely-mineral of a cool climate Chardonnay is also a perfect match, especially when it’s young.

 To appreciate the herbal and fruity notes in a West Coast oyster, choose a wine with similar attributes.
 Spanish Albarino – with its notes of lemon, lime, pear, grapefruit, honeysuckle and nectarine – is a great companion.
 A Pinot Grigio from northern Italy, renowned for its lemon-lime acidity and aromas of green apple and honeysuckle, is also a perfect choice.

 For a truly classic experience, the traditional pairing for raw oysters is champagne.
 Delicious with any type of oyster, if you are a traditionalist, this pairing is ideal for you.

 By Georgene Mortimer, Island Winery